 We are trying to build up a picture of the history of this wonderful old building, which was built in the late 1800s.
 We are looking back to it’s original use as an Oast House and as the main Office for the Wakeley Brothers many businesses and on through the 20th century, up until the present day.

-The photo below shows Rainham station and Platform Row cottages just in front of the oast in the 1950s
+The photo above shows Rainham station and Platform Row cottages just in front of the oast in the 1950s

 The Oast House was sold in the early 1970s and the dedicated committee and members of RWCA spent many hours of ‘blood, sweat and (no doubt) tears’ in getting the money and resources together to convert this massive building suitable for the community to use, in whatever way they desired.